twisted/txacme/docs/index.rst

 Server endpoint string
 ~~~~~~~~~~~~~~~~~~~~~~

-.. todo:: None of the stuff in this section actually exists yet.

 The simplest part of txacme to use is the stream server endpoint.
 Two endpoint
 parsers are provided, under the ``le:`` (Let's Encrypt) and ``lets:`` (Let's
 Encrypt Test in Staging) prefixes.
 The endpoint takes as parameters a directory